 Common mistakes

-folk musicalone — generic acoustic, no cultural flavor- Mixing cultures (
+folk musicalone → generic acoustic, no cultural flavor.- Mixing cultures (

 How to push results further

-- Campfire feel:
+- Campfire feel: add

-spoken-singing vocal, narrative storytelling style - Hybrid:
+spoken-singing vocal, narrative storytelling style. - Hybrid direction: use

 FAQ

-Q: Can Suno recognize Hakka or Shaanbei folk styles?
+Can Suno recognize Hakka or Shaanbei folk styles?

-Q: Can Suno sing in a specific dialect?
+Can Suno sing in a specific dialect?

-Q: Can throat-singing be generated stably?
+Can throat-singing be generated reliably?

-Q: Folk output sounds “textbook” — fix?
+Folk output sounds “textbook” — how do I fix it?